FortinetCloudCSE/k8s-101-workshop/content/02K8soverview/3_Task2.md

 Above output is from the kubectl get pod -o wide -l app=kubernetes-bootcamp command, which requests Kubernetes to list pods with additional information (wide output) that match the label app=kubernetes-bootcamp.
 Here's a breakdown of the output:

-NAME: kubernetes-bootcamp-bcbb7fc75-5r649 - This is the name of the pod.
-Kubernetes generates pod names automatically based on the deployment name and a unique identifier to ensure each pod within a namespace has a unique name.
+**NAME**: kubernetes-bootcamp-bcbb7fc75-5r649 - This is the name of the pod.
+Kubernetes generates pod names automatically based on the deployment name and a unique identifier to ensure each pod within a namespace has a unique name. you might noticed the name has some appended some hash value bcbb7fc75-5r649, this is created by **deployment** automatically for each replica. the POD created with `kubectl run pod` or `kubectl create -f <pod.yaml>` does not have this hash appended in pod name.

-READY: 1/1 - This indicates the readiness state of the pod.
+**READY**: 1/1 - This indicates the readiness state of the pod.
 It means that 1 out of 1 container within the pod is ready.
 Readiness is determined by readiness probes, which are used to know when a container is ready to start accepting traffic.

-STATUS: Running - This status indicates that the pod is currently running without issues.
+**STATUS**: Running - This status indicates that the pod is currently running without issues.

-RESTARTS: 0 - This shows the number of times the containers within the pod have been restarted.
+**RESTARTS**: 0 - This shows the number of times the containers within the pod have been restarted.
 A restart usually occurs if the container exits with an error or is killed for some other reason.
-In this case, 0 restarts indicate that the pod has been stable since its creation.
+In this case, 0 restarts indicate that the pod has been stable since its creation. if POD crashed for some reason, kube-manager will resatrt it. then the Rstart will change.

-AGE: 73s - This shows how long the pod has been running.
+**AGE**: 73s - This shows how long the pod has been running.
 In this case, the pod has been up for 73 seconds.

-IP: 10.244.222.16 - This is the internal IP address assigned to the pod within the Kubernetes cluster network.
+**IP**: 10.244.222.16 - This is the internal IP address assigned to the pod within the Kubernetes cluster network.
 This IP is used for communication between pods within the cluster.

-NODE: worker001 - This indicates the name of the node (physical or virtual machine) within the Kubernetes cluster on which this pod is running.
+**NODE**: worker001 - This indicates the name of the node (physical or virtual machine) within the Kubernetes cluster on which this pod is running.
 The scheduler decides the placement of pods based on various factors like resources, affinity/anti-affinity rules, etc. In this case, the pod is running on a node named worker001.
 Below diagram show a POD can have 1 container or multiple container, with or without shared storage.

 all the containers within a single Pod in Kubernetes follow  "shared fate" principle.
 This means that containers in a Pod are scheduled on the same node (physical or virtual machine) and share the same lifecycle, network namespace, IP address, and storage volumes.